Hi,

 Performance management assumes that if you focus on results, that you are much more likely to succeed.
 It makes sense...set goals, reach goals, and you get what is desired.
 The problem is that a sole focus on results neglects organizational and system issues that need to be in place for the results to happen.
 Again, the assumption is that somehow if you are clear about results, effective systems will emerge magically to bring those results to reality, or that leadership will be effective.

 We know this is not true.
 While results ARE important, an examination of the process required to achieve these results may be even more important.
 Total Quality initiatives have brought this to the forefront.
-North American companies, focusing on results, quotas and output have gotten skunked in the market place and one reason is that they have been less able to provide the necessary conditions for quality output.
+North American companies, focusing on results, quotas, and output have gotten skunked in the market place and one reason is that they have been less able to provide the necessary conditions for quality output.
 There is an increased understanding that problems related to an organization's output are more often related to poor management of the systems, or the WAY work gets done, rather than problems with the people.
 In short, organizations set up barriers for the people to do their work.

 3. Involving People In Goal Setting Is Motivating

 Intuitively true.
 People do appear to want to have more control over their job tasks.
 Unfortunately, research suggests that this conclusion may be unwarranted.
-In Managing Organizational Behaviour (Tosi, Rizzo and Carroll, 1986) some interesting results were reported.
+In Managing Organizational Behaviour (Tosi, Rizzo, and Carroll, 1986) some interesting results were reported.
 In a study by Carroll & Tosi (1973) results indicated that "subordinate participation in setting goals did not result in higher levels of perceived goal success nor in more favorable attitudes towards a superior or toward management by objectives".
 It may be that in some situations, employee involvement is seen as positive, and in other not.

-Research aside, the simple act of involving employees in the setting of their OW~ objectives is not sufficient.
+Research aside, the simple act of involving employees in the setting of their OWN objectives is not sufficient.
 This is because employees are still uninvolved in the setting of organization goals and objectives that, by and large, DETERMINE their personal objectives.

-For example, executive generally set overall goals for an organization, and then individual employees are given some control of what they will do, personally to achieve these goals.
+For example, executives generally set overall goals for an organization, and then individual employees are given some control of what they will do, personally to achieve these goals.
 If the overall goals make no sense to the employee, management is only offering a choice of doing one stupid thing or another stupid thing.

 Let's make it concrete.
-Departmental executive determine that a particular branch "needs" to move to another building.
+Departmental executives determine that a particular branch "needs" to move to another building.
 The manager of that branch, using a performance management approach, allows employees to choose activities and set standards and schedules related to the tasks.
 Employees can pack files, communicate the change to clients, or choose from a number of tasks.
 So, while employees have control over the smaller tasks, they are NOT in control of the overall direction or decision.
 If the decision seems arbitrary, no amount of choice about tasks will convince an employee that they are in control, or contributing to a worthwhile task.

 4. You Can Measure Results Objectively AND Meaningfully

 If you have ever tried to set meaningful standards of performance that are "measurable and observable" you will know how difficult it can be.
-If you have ever been involved in a performance dispute that goes to grievance, you will also realize how absolutely difficult it is to measure work, or document the findings.
+If you have ever been involved in a performance dispute that goes to grievance, you will also realize how absolutely difficult it is to measure work or document the findings.

 What people find is that the more precise the standard, and the more objective the standard, the more likely it is to seem silly, or not capture the essence of the task or objective.
 Let's look at an example.

 Consider the case of a person that processes driving license renewals, and deals directly with the public.
-This is a good example because it initially appears that one can set quantitative obj ective standards.
+This is a good example because it initially appears that one can set quantitative objective standards.

 Discussion between supervisor and employee results in the following initial standard.